What are non-German capital gains?

 Taxation of non-German interest and dividends during your time in Germany

-Foreign interest and dividends that you received while you were resident in Germany are generally taxed in Germany in the same way as domestic capital gains: If the total capital gains exceed the saver’s allowance amount, the German flat-rate capital gains tax of 25% applies.
-It is therefore necessary to declare your foreign capital gains in your German tax return.
+Foreign interest and dividends that you received while you were resident in Germany are generally taxed in Germany in the same way as domestic capital gains: If the total capital gains exceed the saver’s allowance amount (2023: € 1,000 for single assessment and € 2,000 for joint assessment), the German flat-rate capital gains tax of 25% as well as solidarity surcharge of 5.5% and, if applicable, church tax of 9% or 8% will apply.
+It is therefore obligatory to declare your foreign capital gains in your German tax return.

 At the same time, non-German capital gains are often subject to tax withholding abroad.
 Withholding tax means that the tax on the capital gains is already withheld at the source of the payment, e.g. the bank.

-Your foreign interest or dividends are therefore often taxed twice, once at the source abroad, and a second time in Germany as your place of residence.
 However, in many cases you can offset the withholding tax you have already paid abroad against the German tax.
 This means that you pay less tax in Germany.
 Unfortunately, it is not possible to record this in the Taxfix app.
 Therefore, after submitting your tax return, contact your tax office and ask for the foreign withholding tax to be taken into account if it applies to the respective country.